 'That is, When America shall be so well peopled, civilized and divided into Kingdoms, they are likely to have so little regard of their Originals, as to acknowledge no subjection unto them: they may also have a distinct commerce between themselves, or but independently with those of Europe, and may hostilely and pyratically assault them, even as the Greek and Roman Colonies after a long time dealt with their Original Countries'.

-And here one must include Browne, who was a devout Christian, thoughts upon war, which remains humanity’s greatest inhumanity against humanity.
-In correspondence to his youngest son, Browne, moralises upon why all wars begin-
+And here one must include Browne's thoughts upon war, the greatest threat to humanity's survival.
+In correspondence to his youngest son, Browne moralises upon why wars begin-

 'The cause of this war was that of all wars, excess of prosperity.
 As wealth arises spirits rise, and lust and greed of power appear; thence men lose their sense of moderation, look with distaste on the prosperity of others, revolve disquiet in their mind, and throw over all settlement, for fear lest their enemies’ wealth be firmly established, they put their own to risk; and finally (as happens in human affairs) fall into slavery when they seek to impose it, and earnestly courting good fortune, experience disaster'.

-Browne’s observations upon the New World’s botany, zoology, geography and its political future are remarkable for their extreme earliness in history; from reports of the superabundance of her natural resources, geographical size and the sheer determination of her founding settlers, one seventeenth century European thinker, although far away in his Norwich study, he perceived America to be a land with a bright future.
+Thomas Browne’s observations upon the botany, zoology and geography of the New World and its political future are remarkable for their earliness in history; from reports of the superabundance of her natural resources, geographical size and the sheer determination of her founding settlers, one seventeenth century European thinker, far away in his Norwich study, apprehended America to be a land with a bright future.

 See also -